risk-of-thunder/R2API/README.md

 Do not hesitate to ask in [the modding discord](https://discord.gg/5MbXZvd) too!

+## Bleeding Edge / Artifacts

+Artifacts builds are available under the Action tab, they are built after each commit / pull requests.

 ## Contributing to R2API

-TODO
+We welcome any contributions, please read the [CONTRIBUTING.md file](https://github.com/risk-of-thunder/R2API/blob/master/CONTRIBUTING.md)

 ## Changelog

-The most recent changelog can always be found on the [GitHub](https://github.com/risk-of-thunder/R2API/blob/master/Archived%20changelogs.md).
-In this readme, only the most recent *minor* version will have a changelog.
+The changelog for all previous major versions can always be found on [GitHub](https://github.com/risk-of-thunder/R2API/blob/master/Archived%20changelogs.md).

-**Current**
-TODO
+If you want the changelog for the current major version, please check the corresponding R2API modules READMEs.